• Skip to primary navigation

 Instructions

-• Gather your ingredients and turn on the oven to 350°F / 180°F. Line one or two large baking sheets with parchment paper or silicone baking mats.
-If making fifteen 2 tablespoon-sized (40g) cookies you will need two sheets and only one if making twelve 3 tablespoons (60g) cookies.
+• Gather your ingredients and turn on the oven to 350°F / 180°F. If making 20 one-tablespoon-sized (36g) cookies, you will need three baking sheets.
+Line them with parchment paper or silicone baking mats.
 Set aside.

 Notes